Billy Joel: Early life, family and education

-William Martin Joel was born in the Bronx, New York on May 9, 1949.
-When he was one year old, his family moved to the Long Island suburb Hicksville, in the town of Oyster Bay, where he and his cousin Judy, whom his parents adopted, were raised in a section of Levitt homes.
+William Martin Joel was born on May 9, 1949, in the Bronx, New York.
+At age one, he moved with his family to Hicksville in the town of Oyster Bay on Long Island.
+Joel and his cousin Judy, whom his parents adopted, were raised in a nondescript house similar to those in nearby Levittown.

-Joel's father, Howard (born Helmut) Joel (1923–2011), a classical pianist and businessman, was born in Nuremberg, Germany to a Jewish family, the son of merchant and manufacturer Karl Amson Joel, and educated in Switzerland.
-His father had created a highly successful mail order textile business, Joel Macht Fabrik.
-To escape the Nazi regime, Howard's family emigrated to Switzerland.
-His father sold his business at a fraction of its value to emigrate.
-The family reached the United States via Cuba, because immigration quotas for German Jews prevented direct immigration at the time.
+His mother, Rosalind (1922–2014), was born in Brooklyn to Jewish parents, Philip and Rebecca Nyman, who emigrated from England.
+Billy's father, Howard (born Helmut) Joel (1923–2011), an accomplished amateur classical pianist and businessman, was born in Nuremberg, Germany to a Jewish family, the only child of merchant and manufacturer Karl Amson Joel, and educated in Switzerland.
+In 1928, Karl Joel set up a prosperous mail-order textile company, Joel Macht Fabrik, which within 10 years had become the second largest of its type in Germany.
+Escaping the Nazi regime, Karl, his wife and young son emigrated to Switzerland.
+Following the passing of laws which prevented Jews from owning property and businesses, in 1938 he was forced to sell his company to Josef Neckermann for a fraction of its true value.
+As direct entry to the United States was difficult for German Jews due to strict quotas imposed by the Immigration Act of 1924, the family reached the country via Cuba, where they arrived in early 1939 and stayed for nearly two years.
 In the United States, Howard became an engineer but always loved music.
-Joel's mother, Rosalind (1922–2014), was born in Brooklyn, New York to Jewish parents, Philip and Rebecca Nyman, who emigrated from England.

-Joel's parents met in the late 1930s at City College of New York at a Gilbert and Sullivan performance.
-He has said that neither of his parents had talked much about World War II, which were such dark years; it was not until later that he learned more about his father's family.
-After Rosalind and Howard Joel divorced in 1957, Howard returned to Europe, as he had never liked the United States, considering the people uneducated and materialistic.
-He settled in Vienna, Austria and later remarried.
-Joel has a half-brother, Alexander Joel, born to his father in Europe, who became a classical conductor there.
-Alexander Joel was the chief musical director of the Staatstheater Braunschweig from 2001 to 2014.
+Joel's parents met in 1942, whilst taking part in a production of Gilbert and Sullivan's comic opera The Pirates of Penzance at the City College of New York.
+He has said that neither of his parents talked much about World War II.
+It was not until later that Joel learned more about his father's family.
+After Rosalind and Howard Joel divorced in 1957, Howard returned to Europe, as he had never liked the United States: he considered the people uneducated and materialistic.
+Howard settled in Vienna, Austria, and later remarried.
+Joel has a half-brother, Alexander Joel, born to his father in England, who became a classical conductor in Europe and was the chief musical director of the Staatstheater Braunschweig from 2001 to 2014.